Refinitiv/refinitiv-ui/documents/src/pages/accessibility.md

 Those who must deal with more severe vision impairment may use specialized software that allows them to increase contrast, zoom and read out content that displays on the screen.
 In fact, standard operating systems often provide users with basic versions of such tools.

-Developers should be aware that Refinitiv Workspace offers features to help users avoid the use of specialized software, such as text resizing, dark and light modes, and adjustable market movement colors.
+Developers should be aware that LSEG Workspace offers features to help users avoid the use of specialized software, such as text resizing, dark and light modes, and adjustable market movement colors.
 The best practices of software testing and release dictate that developers check the product UI’s ability to leverage these helpful features.

 ## Screen reader accessibility